 The best bars-from the 50 best bars to the top 10-all generally have a few things in common that put them high on the list of how much bars make.
 They’re in the perfect location-maybe an old speakeasy location, and their layout-including their liquor bottle display and craft cocktails setup, and overall design (with some bar layout tips for an efficient bar setup) is inviting and comfortable.

 Now, when it comes to your bar, bar location and layout may not be things you have complete control over.
 Maybe you’re locked into a lease in a spot that’s a little ways away from the hottest downtown locations.
+Perhaps you're working with a space that would be more suited to banquet table setup ideas.
 Maybe you’re in an old building that you can’t change much about for bar equipment layout.
 You can't guarantee having a spot like the top 25 Michelin Star restaurants.

 You might think there’s not a lot you can do to work with your bar location and layout.
 You’d be wrong about that.
 There’s always something you can do to make your space work for you.